Are you headed to Romania? Then, you’ll need to know how to tip. No one wants to be in a foreign country and offend the locals.

 Denominations: Notes: 1- 100 Lei.
 Coins: 1 – 50 Bani

-Other currencies accepted: If you have Euros left over, you might be able to use them in Bucharest, it’s doubtful they will accept them anywhere else, especially in smaller towns and cities.
-For this reason, it’s not a safe idea to rely upon, and it’s far better to simply change your cash before you arrive or using a reliable bank or change office when you do arrive.
+Other currencies accepted: If you have Euros left over, you might be able to use them in Bucharest; it’s doubtful they will take them anywhere else, especially in smaller towns and cities.
+For this reason, it’s not a safe idea to rely upon, and it’s far better to change a small amount of your cash before you arrive and then use a reliable bank, ATM or change office when you arrive.

 How To Tip In Romania

 If it is your first time in Romania, you should note that Romanians have embraced a tipping culture.
 However, it’s not pushed at you; that said, there are some unwritten rules.

 You only need to tip if you had a great experience you had.
 As a general rule, you should plan to tip around 5-10% for general service and up to 15% for exceptional service, as that is what is expected in Romanian culture.